 - “That one is too short to be related to me.”

 All of us were three sheets to the wind by 10pm.
-Although my father has always done this, he now has dementia and we can’t do anything to him.
+Although my father has always done this, he now has dementia and we can’t do anything about it.
 Except smile vaguely and walk away.
 Sorry, that was a long Editor’s note.)

 You didn’t get the good, weird, fun family?
 Gather with friends you like, change up the holiday and go bowling and eat Thai food.
 Do what makes you happy and honors a day where we celebrate something that is sacred to each of us.
 And if all else fails, come over to my house.
 There’s usually, like 256 of us and with all the add-ons, only half or so speak English.
 I’ll find you someone who speaks the words you understand.
 Unless you’re the annoying one.
 In which case I’m sitting you next to my father.